The Disneyland of Death

 Funerals were not the only major life events to take place at Forest Lawn.
 More than 60,000 people have been married in its chapels, including Ronald Reagan and Jane Wyman in 1940.

 The Glendale park has hosted three full-size, faithful marble copies of Michelangelo’s David.
 The first replica, carved in 1937 and identical to the original, save for a strategically-placed fig leaf, was felled by 1971’s Sylmar Earthquake.
 The next David ditched the fig leaf (it was the ’70s, after all) and was mounted on an earthquake-proof Teflon pedestal.
-He lasted until 1994 when the Northridge Earthquake toppled him.
+He lasted until 1994, when the Northridge Earthquake toppled him.
 David number three stood until March of 2020 when he again tumbled and smashed to flinders.
-This time, the cause was not an earthquake but to sheer gravity of 2020.
+This time, the cause was not an earthquake but the sheer gravity of 2020.
 A fourth David is likely on order.

 Hubert L. Eaton with his original David replica

-Eaton and Forest Lawn became central characters in Evelyn Waugh’s 1948 novel the Loved One, about British people trying to make it in Hollywood without demeaning themselves.
+Eaton and Forest Lawn became central characters in Evelyn Waugh’s 1948 novel The Loved One, about British people trying to make it in Hollywood without demeaning themselves.
 Dr. Hubert Eaton, the Builder, became Dr. Wilbur Kenworthy, the Dreamer.
 Forest Lawn became Whispering Glades.

 The Builder and the Father